TobiasPSP/doneland_sources/Components/Microcontroller/Advice/Connect To PC/README.md

 What however if the computer simply *ignores* a connected development board and *does not assign a COM Port* to it?
 That's a *show stopper*.
 Without a *COM Port*, you *cannot communicate* with the board.
 Bummer.

 > [!IMPORTANT]
-> You **must** solve this issue first - before looking into other configurations and settings.
+> You **must** solve this issue first - before looking into any other configurations and settings.
 There **must** be a **COM port** (on *Windows*) showing up in *Device Manager*.

-The two most common issues for this behavior:
+These are the most common issues causing connection issues:

+* **Loose Connections:** make sure you *firmly* plugged in the *USB cable*.
+It should *snap into place*.
 * **Bad USB Cable:** this is meant dead serious.
 Some *USB* cables are made just to supply *power* and do not connect the *data lines*, but the *majority* of cables connects *all pins*.
-Still, a great many *USB cables* cause *connection issues*, most likely due to low quality, high cable resistance, loose jacks, etc. The best option would be to use a *known good* USB cable that you previously successfully used to connect to a breakout board.
-Make sure you try and test as many different cables as you can get a hold of, and if the cable was indeed the issue, attach a label to the cable that finally worked.
+Still, a great many *USB cables* cause *connection issues*, most likely due to low quality, high cable resistance, loose jacks, etc. The best option is to use a *known good* USB cable that you previously successfully used to connect to a breakout board.
+If you don't have such a cable, make sure you try and test as many different cables as you can get a hold of, and if the cable was indeed the issue, attach a label to the cable that finally worked so you know which one to use in the future.
 * **Missing Driver:** On *Windows*, missing drivers are not a very common issue. *Windows* ships with the most common drivers.
 However, if the breakout board is not recognized even though you tried multiple *USB cables*, you should find out what kind of driver the development board requires, and install it.
+* **Defects:** If you got your development board from a cheap source like *AliExpress*, that's perfectly fine.
+Often they ship the very same boards that you can get elsewhere at ten times the price.
+However, *quality control* is a problem.
+Expect one out of thirty boards to have a defect.
+Most defects are related to *bad soldering* and can be repaired: drops of *solder* may have caused a *short circuit* on some pins, or the *USB connector* is not firmly soldered onto the *PCB*.
+When the board *gets warm* quickly after supplying it with power, immediately disconnect it and closely examine all solder spots.
+That said, there are (few) cases when a development board just won't work.
+These cases are *rare* though.
+Try connecting a different development board (ideally of the same type requiring the same *drivers*) to isolate the cause.
+If the new board connects fine, then it definitely is a *board issue*.

+> [!NOTE]
+> When things don't work as expected, many users are *quick to blame the board* or brag about the *"rotten quality"* of Asian sellers.
+That doesn't match my experience.
+Over the years, I ran into numerous *connection issues*, and yes they are *frustrating* and get you annoyed.
+Yet out of 100 cases, maybe just one turned out to be a *genuine board hardware defect*.
+All other issues were related to cables, drivers, and other things *that I was responsible for*.
+In the end, they all could be happily resolved.
+Let's not forget: *development boards* are no *toys*.
+They do require technical skill and background information to run them appropriately.
+When things go wrong, take it as a *mental challenge*.
+>
+>